2024 Transformation: Frequently Asked Questions

 Funding will only be available to applications awarded a grant.
 Funding is not provided to assist in the development of applications.

 Can changes be made to the project budget during the competition stages?

 A budget needs to be confirmed at the LOI stage.
-If an application is invited to the full application stage, team members will have access to a detailed budget table that will allow for more information and the opportunity to update the original budget (if required).
+If an application is invited to the full application stage, team members will be able to update the budget table in the Convergence Portal, and will also be required to submit a second more detailed Excel budget table.

 Can a successful team apply for renewal after six years?

 No. There is no mechanism to renew a grant.
 Teams may apply for a new grant for a new project that builds on their successes, or for a project in a completely different area, after the completion of their grant.

 The competition overview and the evaluation matrices refer to management plans related to performance, administration, data, training, etc. Why are these needed?

 Given the expected scale of the projects to be funded, with contributions from multiple partners, there is a need for clear management approaches to ensure that the project remains on track, that resources (including grant funds) are allocated appropriately and that changes can be made to project plans or directions, if needed, following unanticipated results.
 Management plans ensure that roles and responsibilities are assigned and that processes are in place to ensure appropriate oversight.

 Should international participants (co-PIs, co-applicants) who identify as Indigenous in their respective countries self-identify as Indigenous on the Convergence Portal?